Increased focus while you study + A plan you can easily tackle

 - Use recurring dates in your app to automate tasks for you

 As you plan these items in your day, think of when specifically you will work on them.
-Try out this free study planner to help you think about your daily schedule right now and how you can work on your to-do items as well.

 5. Review, Revise, & Prioritize